petrikoz/uwsgi/README.md

 #### Usage

 * Clone dependencies.
-* Add `ITCase.uwsgi` to your roles and change variables in your playbook file.
+* Add `uwsgi` to your roles and change variables in your playbook file.

 Example: